maplibre/font-maker/README.md

 ## Caveats

+If the MapLibre renderer does not find a matching codepoint in the current font, it will skip display of that character.

+### CJK (Chinese, Japanese, Korean) text

+The `font-maker` demo app has [local ideographs](https://maplibre.org/maplibre-gl-js-docs/example/local-ideographs/) enabled which is the default for most MapLibre applications.
+Generated fonts that include CJK ranges will display system default fonts instead of generated fonts.

+### CTL (Complex Text Layout) scripts

-Certain scripts cannot be rendered in MapLibre GL, including, but not limited to:
+Certain scripts cannot be rendered in MapLibre GL, affecting at least these languages:

 * Burmese: OSM tag `name:my`
 * Hindi `name:hi`